CATDIMA/StillAlive/README.md

 :moneybag: You can donate me:
 > BTC: bc1q8rcdhq4pfn45pf647afhjtdn6qhrheu3hngn9m

-:heart: I will buy soviet military grade gold-plated chips with this money and consume these chips in the next morning to keep my body alive
+:heart: I will buy soviet military grade gold-plated chips with this money and consume these chips the next morning to keep my body alive